PwnMonkey13/treebuilder/README.md

 ```
 ## How to use

-Run the following with your parameters.
+Run the following command with your parameters.
-treebuilder(data, config);

 ```javascript
 let tree = treebuilder(data,